 Welcome to my site.
 Thanks for stopping by!
 I’d love to hear from you.
 You can also find me on Facebook and Goodreads Jane Ashford

 RT Book Reviews liked The Duke Knows Best.
 Their four star review said: There’s plenty of wit, matchmaking, sweetness and sensuality to keep readers highly entertained.
-You can read excerpts over at Fresh Fiction and Ever After Romance.
+Booklist said: With her usual flair for subtle characterization and polished writing expertly leavened with dry wit, Ashford delivers another superbly crafted addition to her Duke’s Sons series, all of which are required reading for fans of cleverly conceived, smartly written Regency historical romances.
+And Library Journal called the book an “exquisite charmer.”
+You can read excerpts at USAToday, Fresh Fiction and Ever After Romance.